wpdk/wpdk/doc/wsl.md

 The examples below should be issued from a non-elevated (non-Admin) Windows command prompt.

-If WSL 2 is supported, it will be used as the default.
-The simplest way to install a distribution as WSL 1 is by changing the default version before starting the installation:
+If WSL 2 is already installed and running, then the simplest way to add a new distribution as WSL 1 may be to change the default version before starting the installation:

 ~~~{.sh}
 wsl --set-default-version 1